NVIDIA/NeMo-Guardrails/examples/reference_demo/README.md

 ### Develop a workflow

 Start with the workflow in mind and ideally build a sample conversation.
 The sample conversation should include as many use cases as possible within the same workflow.
-As an example, When I think about what I want in this reference demo I build the following sample conversation:
+As an example, when I think about what I want in this reference demo I build the following sample conversation:

 ```
 Bot: Hi what is your user ID